demisto/content/Packs/TrendMicroVisionOne/Integrations/TrendMicroVisionOne/README.md

 | VisionOne.Endpoint_Connection.actionId | string | The action ID of isolate endpoint task |
 | VisionOne.Endpoint_Connection.taskStatus | string | The task status of isolate endpoint  |

+Note: To get the complete task status run polling command trendmicro-visionone-check-task-status giving actionId as input parameter.
+Note: The above command should be added with execution timeout in the advanced field of playbook execution.
+The recommended timeout be 20 minutes.

 ### trendmicro-visionone-restore-endpoint-connection

 ***